theworldisnotflat/shriveling_world/markdown/usrdoc/generate_graph.md

 ## Generate graph in QGIS

-* From a points layer
+* Starting from a points layer
 * Create a new _Vector layer_
 * Toggle _edition_ mode
 * Click _Add linear entity_ button